-In the first film, Dick Jones demonstrates a combat robot (ED-209) in a public office of OCP, hoping for it ti be massed produce for security of Detroit.
+In the first film, Dick Jones demonstrates a combat robot (ED-209) in a public office of OCP, hoping for it to be mass-produced for use in Detroit.
 You'd Expect: That he'd have the combat robot not loaded with live rounds for this demonstration, in case something goes wrong (imagine that), and doesn't stop being aggressive even after throwing down your weapon on the ground.
 Instead (!!!): He has the ED-209 loaded with live rounds for the demonstration, and wouldn't you know it, it malfunctions and kills one of the board members, Kinny!

 RoboCop 2.
 OCP's Security Concepts division has been trying to create a successor to Robocop, dubbed Robocop 2.
 Ala Robocop 1, all of their test subjects have been recently slain officers, only these officers were Driven to Suicide by the conversion.
 Dr. Faxx concludes that Alex Murphy's strong moral convictions were what kept him from offing himself.
 You'd Expect: Having quite literally the exact mental conditions necessary for a stable transplant, she would select the appropriate officer from the police and help him transition into his new role.
 Please note this is exactly what her predecessor did, and it worked brilliantly.
 At the very least, she could pick a civilian that falls under similar criteria.
 Instead: She selects Cain, a sociopathic crime boss and dealer of the Fantastic Drug Nuke, on the basis that his desire for immortality is similar to Murphy's strong dedication to duty (y'know, the thing that makes him the perfect Robocop) while his addiction will act as a method of controlling his behavior.
 She's right to the point that he's a stable transplant, but without Murphy's strong moral compass, he predictably goes berserk during his unveiling to the press.
 Johnson is quite right to pin the blame for the mess on her.